ibilalkayy/sample-portfolio/README.md

 This software is written in Golang, HTML, CSS, and JavaScript.
 The directory structure is based on **MVC model**.
 The software contains six directories in which Go code, Database, and website template is written separately.
 These directories are.

-- **controllers**: This directory contains one file. `controllers.go`.
-This file handle the main functionality of different pages like executing the template, sending an email using SMTP.
+- **controllers**: This directory contains one file `controllers.go`.
+This file handles the main functionality of different functions like executing the template, sending an email using SMTP.

-- **database**: This directory contains one file, `db.go`.
+- **database**: This directory contains one file `db.go`.
 This file contains the code of a MySQL database that will connect, and insert the data.

 - **middleware**: This directory has one file `middleware.go`.
-It handles the errors in a function and it works on a function to to call the values from .env file based on a key.
+It handles the errors in a function and it works on a function to call the values from .env file based on a key.

 - **models**: This directory has one file `models.go`.
-It contains a structure which has the user credentials.
+It contains a structure which has the name, email, subject and body to be used.

 - **routes**: This directory has one file `routes.go`.
 It handles the paths that should be visited and uses middleware to check for errors.